rubelw/cloudformation-validator/README.rst

 Funding
 =======

-cloudformation_validator is a open source, collaboratively funded project.
+Cloudformation Validator is a open source, collaboratively funded project.
 If you run a business and are using cloudformation_validator in a revenue-generating product, it would make business sense to sponsor its development: it ensures the project that your product relies on